 Oxford Dog-Cart – This was local English term applied to an early Dog-Cart, used particularly for tandem driving and characterized by high wheels known as “Oxford Bounders.”

 Parisian Buggy-Cart – Although called a buggy, this vehicle from the 1890s had two wheels, thereby making it a cart.
 It also had a collapsible top and was described as

-Parisian Phaeton – This was a class of Ladies’ Phaetons with graceful angular outlines and extreme lightness.
+Parisian Phaeton – This was a class of Ladies’ Phaetons with graceful angular outlines and extreme lightness that women like Madame Récamier and Josephine de Beauharnais were likely to have ridden in the late eighteenth or early nineteenth centuries.
 It had four low wheels, seated only two people, and generally had no driving-seat as it was either driven by the female occupant or from the rumble, which was usually added.

 Park-Phaeton – This term was applied to the class of phaetons adapted for park driving.

-Patache – A French vehicle that was a rustic cab, more like a covered cart, without easy motion where riders expected to be jolted.
+Patache – Another of the vehicles of the 1700 and 1800s was a French vehicle that was a rustic cab, more like a covered cart, without easy motion where riders expected to be jolted.